CPB’s Federal Appropriation Request & Justification

 Public Television Station and Programming Grants

-By statute, stations use CSGs “for purposes related primarily to the production or acquisition of programming.”[1]
-The size of each station's CSG depends on factors (determined by CPB through periodic system consultations) such as size of station, the amount of nonfederal financial support raised, the rurality of the audience served, and the number of stations in a given market.
-Under current CPB policy, stations can use CSGs for one of seven categories of expenses: Programming and Production; Broadcasting, Transmission and Distribution; Program Information and Promotion; Fundraising and Membership Development; Underwriting and Grant Solicitation; Management and General; and Purchase, Rehabilitation or Improvement of Capital Assets.
+The size of each station's Community Service Grant depends on factors (determined by CPB through periodic system consultations) such as size of station, the amount of nonfederal financial support raised, the rurality of the audience served, and the number of stations in a given market.
+Under current CPB policy, stations can use CSGs for programming, production and services in the following categories: Programming and Production; Broadcasting, Transmission and Distribution; Program Information and Promotion; Fundraising and Membership Development; Underwriting and Grant Solicitation; Management and General; and Purchase, Rehabilitation, or Improvement of Capital Assets.

-In FY2021, CSGs made up 13.2% percent of the average public television station's total revenue, with stations using this funding to leverage other critical investments from station and local governments, universities, businesses, foundations, and viewers.
+In FY2022, CSGs made up 13.4% of the average public television station's total revenue, with stations using this funding to leverage other critical investments from station and local governments, universities, businesses, foundations, and viewers.
 For many public television stations serving rural areas, this percentage is significantly higher.

 The Public Broadcasting Act requires a set percentage of the CPB appropriation to go toward “national public television programming.”[2]
-CPB funds a broad array of national programs in support of the statutory mission to reach underserved audiences, fund independent producers, provide high-quality educational programming for children and adults, and other content-related activities.
-CPB anticipates that the following activities will receive Television Programming funding:
+CPB funds a broad array of national programs and producers in support of the statutory mission to reach underserved audiences, fund independent producers, provide high-quality educational programming for children and adults, and other content-related activities.
+CPB funds:

-CPB funds the National Program Service (NPS) to support children's and prime-time television programming.
-NPS funding currently supports signature series and specials, including American Experience, American Masters, PBS NewsHour, NOVA, Nature, FRONTLINE, Washington Week, Wild Kratts and Daniel Tiger's Neighborhood.
-Additional funding helps CPB support programming that engages, inspires, and educates children and adults.
+• National Program Service: CPB funds the National Program Service (NPS) to support children's and prime-time television programming such as American Experience, American Masters, PBS NewsHour, NOVA, Nature, FRONTLINE, Washington Week With The Atlantic, Wild Kratts, and Daniel Tiger's Neighborhood.

-CPB funds the five organizations that make up public television's National Multicultural Alliance as part of its commitment to develop and fund quality, culturally diverse programming for the American viewing public.
+• National Multicultural Alliance: CPB funds the five organizations that make up public television's National Multicultural Alliance as part of its commitment to develop and fund quality, culturally diverse programming for the American viewing public.
 They are: Center for Asian American Media (CAAM), Latino Public Broadcasting (LPB), Black Public Media (BPM), Pacific Islanders in Communications (PIC) and Vision Maker Media (VMM).
-The NMA also includes other producers providing unique programming for radio listeners.
-These organizations provide much needed content about diverse communities to the public television system.
-Each organization selects and funds programs by, for and about its community, awarding grants to producers for program production and guiding the projects through distribution on public media.
+Each organization selects and funds programs by and about its community, awarding grants to producers for program production and guiding the projects through distribution on public media, providing access to stories that help all Americans learn more about each other.

 Radio restricted CSGs are required by the Public Broadcasting Act “to be used for acquiring or producing [radio] programming that is to be distributed nationally and is designed to serve the needs of a national audience.”
 Many public radio stations use the restricted portion of their CSG to acquire programming from national producers such as NPR, PRX, American Public Media, independent producers and other stations that produce national content.

-As on the television side, the Public Broadcasting Act directs CPB to invest a small portion of the appropriation in nationally-distributed radio programming projects.
-The Radio Program Fund supports the development of new public radio services and series, the production of urgent or timely content, the work of independent radio producers, programming for underserved and unserved audiences, and the development of innovative content forms.
+The Public Broadcasting Act directs CPB to invest a small portion of the appropriation in nationally distributed radio programming projects.
+The Radio Program Fund supports the development of public radio services and series, the production of urgent or timely content, the work of independent radio producers, programming for underserved and unserved audiences, and the development of innovative content forms.

 Recent Radio Program Fund projects include: